IABTechLab/uid2docs/docs/guides/integration-mobile-overview.md

 1. Complete the UID2 account setup.

-1. Client-Server Integration Only: Integrate server-side token generation on your back-end server.
+1. Client-Server Integration Only: Integrate server-side token generation.

 1. Add the UID2 SDK for Android or iOS into your mobile app.